|

 Some things come easily to me, but keeping a handle on my fitness and nutrition quite frankly do not.

 I vividly remember sitting on top of a tall stack of hay bales (former farm girl) and contemplating whether I should jump off and try to break my leg to avoid the mile run in sixth grade PE.
-Dramatic, but true.
-I’ve always been more of an “exercise your mind” type person.

 Then… I had babies.
 And I want to be around for them.
 I know I need to work out to feel good and be healthy and set a good example for them.
-Also, I need to button my jeans.

 So I try to exercise.

-Sometimes, I’m on fire!
-Orange Theory Fitness 4x a week!
+Sometimes, I’m on fire: Orange Theory Fitness 4x a week!
 Half Marathon training!
 Other times, I struggle.
 I somehow manage to justify spending my dedicated workout hour scrolling through my social media feed.

 Out of necessity, I have a lot of tools in my arsenal for keeping me going when I’m really not feeling it.

-One of the best things I’ve ever done for myself is create a back-up plan, aka home gym.
-If I sleep in late, or the kids are sick, or my car windshield is frozen and I can’t deal, I have a little corner where I organized a home gym in the basement.
+If I sleep in late, or the kids are sick, or my car windshield is frozen and I can’t deal, I can go to the basement.
 It’s not much, but it has everything I need to get the job done.

 I tend to find excuses…and having a home gym eliminates a lot of them.